MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-command-line.md

 - **Description**: Checks if Test Signing is enabled.
 - **Value**: Normal
 - **Condition**: Optimal
-- **Guidance**: Test Signing is a Windows startup setting that should only be used to test pre-release drivers.
+- **Guidance**: Test Signing is a Windows startup setting that should only be used to test prerelease drivers.

 ### Active Power Plan

 - **Description**: Checks that the correct power plan is active.
 - **Value**: Balanced
 - **Condition**: Optimal
-- **Guidance**: It is highly recommended to use the "Balanced" power plan to maximize productivity and battery life.
+- **Guidance**: It's highly recommended to use the "Balanced" power plan to maximize productivity and battery life.

 ### Windows Update

 - **Description**: Checks if the device is up to date with Windows updates.
 - **Value**: Microsoft Silverlight (KB4023307), Definition Update for Windows Defender Antivirus - KB2267602 (Definition 1.279.1433.0)
 - **Condition**: Not Optimal
 - **Guidance**: Updating to the latest windows makes sure you are on the latest firmware and drivers.
-It is recommended to always keep your device up to date.
+It's recommended to always keep your device up to date.

 ### Free Hard Drive Space